 What if you are not on my insurance panel?

-Then you will be responsible for paying the fee to me, by check, at the start of each session.
+Then you will be responsible for paying the fee to me, by cash, check, Venmo or PayPal, at the start of each session.
 You will then submit the receipt that I give you to your insurance plan for reimbursement.
 (I may be able to electronically submit the session to your insurance company so you will be reimbursed more quickly but we will discuss this.).

 What is the difference between a psychologist and a psychiatrist?